YardRat0117/foxbox/README.md

 # foxbox

 A lightweight CLI tool to run common development tools in containers.

-No need to install compilers locally — you can just use `foxbox` and run commands in isolated containers.
+No need to install compilers locally — simply use `foxbox` to run commands in isolated containers.

 ---